Best Hafez Poems for Yalda Night (Shab-e Yalda) With Meaning

 Saqia Amadan-e Eid Mobarak Badat

-O cupbearer, may the coming of the new dawn bring blessings;
+O cupbearer, may the coming dawn bring blessings;

-Bring the wine, for the darkness has been defeated.
+Bring the wine, for darkness has been defeated.

-- Why it fits Yalda: This poem celebrates the arrival of light and a new beginning, symbolic of Yalda’s themes.
+Why it fits Yalda: This poem celebrates renewal and the arrival of light, aligning perfectly with Yalda’s symbolism.

 5. هر گنج سعادت که خدا داد به حافظ